History of the Philadelphia 76ers: Relocation to Philadelphia

 The playoff overtime loss on March 26, 1963, would prove to be the last game for the Syracuse Nationals, as investors Irv Kosloff and Ike Richman purchased the team from Danny Biasone moving the team to Philadelphia, filling the void left by the Warriors.
-Syracuse was the last of the medium-sized cities housing an NBA team, but by then it was apparent that central New York was no longer large enough to support it.
+While many early NBA teams had been based in medium-sized cities, Syracuse was the last such city left in the league by 1963.
+By then, however, it was apparent that central New York was no longer large enough to support the Nats.
 The NBA thus returned to Philadelphia one year after the Warriors had left for San Francisco.
 A contest was held to decide on a new name for the team.
 The winning name, chosen by Walter Stalberg, was the "76ers".
 Newspaper writers liked the name because it was easily shortened to "Sixers" in headlines.
-The shorter name was quickly accepted by the team for marketing purposes, and for most of the last half-century "76ers" and "Sixers" have been officially interchangeable.
+The shorter name was quickly accepted by the team for marketing purposes, and for most of the last 60 years "76ers" and "Sixers" have been officially interchangeable.

 For their first four years in Philadelphia, the 76ers played mostly at the Philadelphia Arena and Civic Center-Convention Hall, with an occasional game at The Palestra at the University of Pennsylvania.
 Schayes was named head coach, a post he held for four years (the first as player-coach).